Editor’s note: Updated for the 2024/2025 application cycle.

-The Schaeffer Center, through the USC Resource Center for Minority Aging Research (USC RCMAR), is currently accepting applications for junior scientists to fund one-year research pilot projects.
+The Schaeffer Center, through the USC Alzheimer’s Disease and Alzheimer’s Disease Related Dementias Resource Center for Minority Aging Research (USC AD/ADRD RCMAR), is currently accepting applications for junior scientists to fund one-year research pilot projects.
 Pilot projects with a special interest in cognitive decline and/or Alzheimer’s disease and related dementias are encouraged.
 Information about the application process and required materials is available here.

 - Quality of proposed research

-- Likelihood that proposed research would lead to subsequent National Institute on Aging (NIA) funded projects.
+- Likelihood that proposed research will lead to subsequent National Institute on Aging (NIA) proposal

-To see recent research by RCMAR scientists, click here.
+To see recent research by USC AD/ADRD RCMAR scientists, click here.

 For questions contact Briana Taylor, firstname.lastname@example.org, or call 213-821-7968

-For more information about USC’s RCMAR, click here.
+For more information about USC’s AD/ADRD RCMAR click here.